 (405) 414-7000 Carol

 In real estate, negotiation is always an option.
-However, with new construction, it depends on the developer and how long the home has been available.
-Developers in new additions like to keep prices near their asking point because homeowners already in the area expect new construction to be comparably priced to what they already purchased.
+However, with new construction, it depends on the developer and how long the home has been on the market.
+Developers in new additions don't like taking lower than their asking price because homeowners already in the area expect new construction to be comparably priced to what they already purchased.
 (You'll appreciate that same courtesy if there are undeveloped lots near the home you eventually purchase!)
-But, depending on how far along the project is and what the market is doing at that point in time, developers have been known to allow a few concessions.
+But, depending on how far along the project is and current market conditions, developers have been known to allow a few concessions.

-Say a property has been on the market a while and the builder has a lot sunk into it, then you have some room.
+Consider a home has been on the market a long time and the builder has a lot sunk into it, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was recently finished, don't count on being able to get a deal.
+However, if a home was recently completed, it's unlikely you'll get a deal.

-Finding you a new home that meets your needs and matches your budget will be my #1 objective.
+At Metro First Realty, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
 Give me a call at

 (405) 414-7000 Carol to launch the search for your new home today.